-DISCLAIMER: This fact sheet is intended to provide accurate, general information regarding legal rights.
-It does not constitute legal advice.
-Because laws and legal procedures are subject to frequent change and differing interpretations, the Mental Health Advocacy Project cannot ensure the information in this fact sheet is current nor be responsible for any use to which it is put.
-Do not rely on this information without consulting an attorney or the appropriate agency about your rights in your particular case or situation.
+WARNING: This information sheet is intended to provide accurate, general information regarding legal rights.
+It is not legal advice.
+Because laws and legal processes are frequently change and can be interpreted differently, the Law Foundation of Silicon Valley cannot guarantee that the information in this sheet is current.
+The Law Foundation of Silicon Valley cannot be responsible for what anyone does with this information.
+Do not rely on this information without consulting an attorney or the appropriate agency about your rights in your particular situation.